lisongxu/CSCE156-Lab-Java-Intro/readme.md

 To encourage collaboration and a team environment, labs will be structured in a *pair programming* setup.
-At the start of each lab, you may find a team member by yourself or may be randomly paired up with another student by a lab instructor.
-One of you will be designated the *driver* and the other the *navigator*.
+At the start of each lab, you may find a team member by yourself or be randomly paired up with another student by a lab instructor.
+One of you will be designated the *driver* and the other is the *navigator*.
 If you prefer to work on this lab by yourself, that is fine too.

 The navigator will be responsible for reading the instructions and telling the driver what is to be done.
 The driver will be in charge of the keyboard and workstation.
-Both driver and navigator are responsible for suggesting fixes and solutions *together*.
+Both the driver and navigator are responsible for suggesting fixes and solutions *together*.
 Neither the navigator nor the driver is "in charge."
-Beyond your immediate pairing, you are encouraged to help and interact and with other pairs in the lab.
+Beyond your immediate pairing, you are encouraged to help and interact with other pairs in the lab.

 Each week you should try to alternate: if you were a driver last week, be a navigator next, etc.  Resolve any issues (you